 Small-scale farmers unfairly blamed for driving deforestation

-For Sab Wai villagers, the most common crop is cassava which has been recognised as a resilient crop crucial for effective climate change adaptation.
-Even then, the Thai government criminalises and persecutes this community, disguising the Forest Reclamation Policy as a climate change mitigation measure.
-Meanwhile, it undermined self-sufficiency and food security of the community and threw them into a situation of poverty, directly contradicting the World Bank’s mission.
+For Sab Wai villagers, the most common crop is cassava which has been recognized as a resilient crop crucial for effective climate change adaptation.
+Even then, the Thai government criminalizes and persecutes this community, disguising the Forest Reclamation Policy as a climate change mitigation measure.
+Meanwhile, it undermined the self-sufficiency and food security of the community and threw them into a situation of poverty, directly contradicting the World Bank’s mission.